 Earleaf Acacia is a woody legume native of tropical Australia and Papua New Guinea.
 It is highly variable in the wild, from shrubs 2 to 5 m (7 to 16 ft) tall on exposed coastal sites to large timber trees reaching heights of up to 30 m (100 ft) under favourable conditions.
-In gardens and landscapes it is more typically a medium-sized tree 10 to 15 m (30 to 50 ft) tall.
+Grown in gardens, it is more typically a medium-sized tree 10 to 15 m (30 to 50 ft) tall.

 Trees on good soil with adequate moisture develop a straight trunk with smooth, greyish bark becoming fissured with age and a large, heavily branched rounded crown.

 Leaves deep green, long, sickle-shaped and densely arranged, casting a deep shade.

 The flowers are bright yellow, small and held in showy finger-like clusters.
 Flowering appears to coincide with the start of the rainy season, which is spring to summer in most areas, including its native range.

 The seedpods have an unusual, curled ear shape that has led to the tree being named 'Earleaf acacia' and 'Earpod wattle'.
 They mature on the tree, turning brown and then split open to release their seed, which dangle from a string-like aril attached to the inside of the seedpod.